Justin Gage

-Justin Charles Gage (born January 24, 1981) is a former American football wide receiver.
+Justin Charles Gage (born January 24, 1981) is an American former professional football wide receiver.
 He played college football at the University of Missouri.
-He was originally drafted by the Chicago Bears in the fifth round of the 2003 NFL Draft.
+He was selected by the Chicago Bears in the fifth round of the 2003 NFL draft.
 After four seasons with the Bears, he later played another four seasons with the Tennessee Titans.

 College career

 Gage attended the University of Missouri where he played both football and basketball.
 He was on the Tigers basketball team that reached the Elite Eight in the 2002 NCAA Men's Division I Basketball Tournament.
 In football, he started out as a quarterback, but moved to wide receiver in the spring of 2000.
 Coach Larry Smith converted him to a wide receiver and was fired that year.

+He graduated from Mizzou with a degree in General Studies in late 2022, 20 years after leaving the school early to enter the NFL draft.
+He finished his degree by taking online courses during the COVID-19 pandemic.

 Records

 Gage holds the following records for football at the University of Missouri: